 You might even find yourself completing a daily quest if one of the challenges was to unlock a crown.

 You can also feel super confident in the knowledge that you’re absolutely bossing the course!

 How many checkpoints/units are there in a Duolingo course?

-So French, for instance, which is easily one of Duolingo’s most popular and feature-laden courses, has a whopping 10 units to work through.
-As such, it also has 10 checkpoints to complete.
+The French course, for instance, which is easily one of Duolingo’s most popular and feature-rich, has a whopping 10 units to work through on the old tree.

-Navajo, on the other hand, only has the one unit — so only has one checkpoint to pass through.
+Navajo, on the other hand, only has the one unit on the old tree.

 When to do a checkpoint

-In most cases, the best time to tackle a checkpoint will be when you’ve reached the first crown level in all of the skills before it.
+In most cases, the best time to tackle a checkpoint on the old tree will be when you’ve reached the first crown level in all of the skills before it.